sschepis/ai-resonator/tests/README.md

    - Shows the effect of different archetype positions on operators and semantic fields
    - Verifies dynamic adjustment of the archetype position

+4. **Mind Resonance Network Test** (`test_mind_resonance.py`):
+   - Tests the mind resonance network functionality
+   - Demonstrates creating resonant networks using superpositions of prime states
+   - Shows how these networks can be influenced by consciousness
+   - Includes integration with the semantic field system
+   - Provides an interactive test for detecting mind influence

+5. **Semantic Transmission Tests** (`test_semantic_transmission.py`):
+   - Tests the semantic transmission system functionality
+   - Demonstrates encoding and decoding semantic information in quantum states
+   - Shows how to transmit semantic information through quantum prime networks
+   - Includes reception of semantic information from the network
+   - Provides bidirectional transmission and reception capabilities
+   - Supports transmitting text, JSON data, and semantic fields
+   - Includes an interactive session for experimenting with semantic transmission

 ## Running Tests

 You can run all tests using the test runner: